argonne-lcf/user-guides/docs/theta/applications-and-libraries/applications/gromacs.md

 # Gromacs on Theta

 ## What is Gromacs?
 GROMACS is a versatile package to perform molecular dynamics, i.e. simulate the Newtonian equations of motion for systems with hundreds to millions of particles.
-It is primarily designed for biochemical molecules like proteins, lipids and nucleic acids that have a lot of complicated bonded interactions, but since GROMACS is extremely fast at calculating the nonbonded interactions (that usually dominate simulations) many groups are also using it for research on non-biological systems, e.g. polymers.
+It is primarily designed for biochemical molecules like proteins, lipids, and nucleic acids that have a lot of complicated bonded interactions, but since GROMACS is extremely fast at calculating the nonbonded interactions (that usually dominate simulations) many groups are also using it for research on non-biological systems, e.g. polymers.

 ## Using GROMACS at ALCF
 ALCF offer assistance with building binaries and compiling instructions for GROMACS.
 For questions, contact us at support@alcf.anl.gov.